-Like the Girl Scouts, the motto for all twin parents should always be “Be Prepared”.
+Diaper Bag For Twins, like the Girl Scouts, the motto for all twin parents should always be “Be Prepared”.
 Any parent of multiples can tell you that preparation and planning your day can make all the difference between chaos and calm.
-To help you on your way to multiple parenting success, we've organized a list of what your diaper bag should contain so you too can “Be Prepared”.
+To help you on your way to multiple parenting success, we’ve organized a list of what your diaper bag should contain so you too can “Be Prepared”.

-Your daily diaper bag should contain:
+Your daily diaper bag for twins should contain:

 - one diaper per baby for every two hours that you will be out (plus four extra just in case)